breez/breez-sdk-docs/src/guide/install.md

-# Installing
+# Installing the Breez SDK

-The Breez SDK is available in the following platforms:
+The Breez SDK is available for several platforms.
+Follow the instructions below on how to install on your platform:

 ## iOS/Swift